Property Saviour logo

 • Heave is the opposite of subsidence and occurs when the ground rises instead of sinking.
 Like subsidence, heave can also be a structural issue.

-To address subsidence, it is important to first identify and address the root cause.
+To address subsidence, it is important first to identify and address the root cause.
 Then, the damage caused by the subsidence must be repaired.
 In some severe cases, a house may require underpinning of its foundation to stabilise it.

 Structural Problems with Houses of Non Standard Constructions